wormbks/totp/README.md

 - Option to specify the database file path via a command-line argument or environment variable

-Sure, here are step-by-step instructions for using the TOTP CLI application:

 ## How to Use the TOTP CLI Application